Liraglutide: Society and culture

+Legal status

+In May 2026, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ablymico, indicated for weight management as an adjunct to a reduced-calorie diet and increased physical activity.
+The applicant for this medicinal product is STADA Arzneimittel AG.
+Ablymico is a hybrid medicine of liraglutide (Saxenda), which has been authorized in the European Union since March 2015.
+Ablymico contains the same active substance as Saxenda, but it is chemically synthesized, whereas the active substance in the reference products is of biological origin.
+Ablymico was authorized for medical use in the European Union in July 2026.

+In May 2026, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Liraglutide Stada, intended for the treatment of insufficiently controlled type 2 diabetes.
+The applicant for this medicinal product is STADA Arzneimittel AG.
+Liraglutide Stada is a hybrid medicine of liraglutide (Victoza), which has been authorized in the European Union since June 2009.
+Liraglutide Stada contains the same active substance as Victoza, but it is chemically synthesized, whereas the active substance in the reference products is of biological origin.

 Brand names

 Liraglutide injection pen sold under the brand name Saxenda.

-Liraglutide is marketed under the brand name Victoza in the US, UK, UAE, Kuwait, India, Iran, Canada, Europe, Japan and the Philippines.
+Liraglutide is sold under the brand name Victoza in the US, UK, UAE, Kuwait, India, Iran, Canada, Europe, Japan and the Philippines.
 It has been launched in Germany, Italy, Denmark, the Netherlands, Sweden, Japan, Canada, the United States, France, Indonesia, Malaysia and Singapore.
-Liraglutide is also known to be marketed as Saxenda in Australia, Brazil, Canada, Germany, Indonesia, Iran, Ireland, Israel, Norway, Czech Republic, Poland, Portugal, South Korea, Switzerland, The United Kingdom and the US, and also as Enligria and Quinliro in Russia.
+Liraglutide is also known to be sold as Saxenda in Australia, Brazil, Canada, Germany, Indonesia, Iran, Ireland, Israel, Norway, Czech Republic, Poland, Portugal, South Korea, Switzerland, The United Kingdom and the US, and also as Enligria and Quinliro in Russia.

 Marketing

 Liraglutide was approved by the US Food and Drug Administration (FDA) in 2014, and by the European Medicines Agency (EMA) in 2015, for adults with a body mass index (BMI) of 30 or greater (obesity) or a BMI of 27 or greater (overweight) who have at least one weight-related condition.
-Liraglutide was approved by the FDA in 2019, for treatment of children ten years or older with type 2 diabetes, making it the first non-insulin drug approved to treat type 2 diabetes in children since metformin was approved in 2000.
+Liraglutide was approved by the FDA in 2019, for treatment of children aged ten years of age or older with type 2 diabetes, making it the first non-insulin drug approved to treat type 2 diabetes in children since metformin was approved in 2000.